Steve F. Tracey

 Professor of Practice and Executive Director of the Center for Supply Chain Research

 Steve Tracey is both the Executive Director for the Center for Supply Chain Research® (CSCR®) and a Professor of Practice for the Supply Chain and Information Systems Department within the Smeal College of Business.

 As a Professor of Practice of Supply Chain Management in the Supply Chain and Information Systems Department within Smeal, Tracey delivers curriculum reflecting his extensive background in both operations and finance to Penn State Smeal College of Business undergraduate and graduate students.
-He also connects with broad industry and public sector audiences through his teaching in Penn State Executive Programs and representing CSCR at industry events and conferences.
+He also connects with broad industry and public sector audiences through his teaching in Penn State Executive Programs and by representing CSCR at industry events and conferences.